Improving Outcomes in Cardiogenic Shock Through Best Practices

 SmartAssist® Platform Provides Weaning Guidance and Remote Monitoring

-Rajan Patel, MD, presents a case and explains how SmartAssist provides weaning guidance and Impella Connect helps him manage cases remotely
+Rajan Patel, MD, and Seth Bilazarian, MD, present a case and explain how SmartAssist provides weaning guidance and Impella Connect helps manage cases remotely.